MIKNOTAURO/astronomer-ee/docs/pages/guides/google-cloud.md

 Below we'll assume your PostgreSQL is running on port 5432, and Redis on 6379.

-First, let's create a Postgres secret for the houston database, houston being the core API of Astronomer.
+First, let's create a PostgreSQL secret for the houston database, houston being the core API of Astronomer.

 ```bash
 kubectl create secret generic houston-database --from-literal connection='postgresql://username:password@host:5432/houston' --namespace ${NAMESPACE}
 ```

-Now, let's create the Postgres secret for Airflow deployments
+Now, let's create the PostgreSQL secret for Airflow deployments

 ```bash
 kubectl create secret generic airflow-database --from-literal connection='postgresql://username:password@host:5432/airflow' --namespace ${NAMESPACE}
 ```

 Finally, let's create a secret for the Airflow task queue broker.
 Note that if you are using redis, the database name is an integer between 0 and 15.

 ```bash
 kubectl create secret generic airflow-redis --from-literal connection='redis://:password@host:6379/0' --namespace ${NAMESPACE}
 ```